girlgonedata/SQL_Project_Data_Job_Analysis/README.md

 Throughout this cruise I refreshed my SQL knowledge:
 - practiced merging tables and WITH clause,
 - used aggregate functions (COUNT(), AVG() and along with GROUP BY) for data analysis,
-- turned questions into SQL queries.
+- turned questions into SQL queries,
+- how to create simple visualisations in Python using Pandas and matplotlib.

 What's more, I learned how to use VS Code and how to write a good README for my GitHub project.